tee0402/fincalc/README.md

 Once the application has started, type 'help' to see a list of commands.
 'MAINT [currency 1] [currency 2] [conversion rate]' is used to enter in currency conversion data to USD. 'deposit [username] [currency] [amount]' is used to deposit into a user's account. 'withdraw [username] [currency] [amount]' is used to withdraw from a user's account. 'quit' exits the program.

+For currencies, only three letter currency ISO Codes can be entered.
+For usernames, there is no restriction on the format.
+The only caveat is that they are case-sensitive, so john and John are different users.
+For conversion rates and currency amounts, any special characters such as dollar signs are removed prior to processing.
+Commas are also removed, as they are assumed to be thousands separators and decimal points are assumed to be represented by a period, so any currencies using commas are not supported.